Blog

 Settling In and Letting Go

-There’s a place inside me that feels that if something was once mine it should always be mine.
+should always be mine.
 Like a comfortable old sweater, you don’t consciously think about it.
 You slip it on.
 It keeps you warm.
 It’s worn so often it’s like a second skin.
 Recently when asked how long I’d owned the sweater I realized that I’ve been wearing that thing probably close to a couple of decades.
 I could I blame my dislike for shopping, but the truth usually runs deeper.

 Some friends were gathered at my home and one of the brassier ones told me my clothes were baggy and I needed to go shopping.
 I became a ‘project of sorts’ as another friend was assigned to take me shopping and to make sure I got some ‘stylish’ clothes.
 I must admit after sifting through my limited closet selections that owning some of my new purchases felt nice.